Chubek/chubek/README.md

 Hey'all good folks.
 I work at Poyan Afzar Fanaavar, as a *Software Language Tooling Engineer* by trade.
-A mouthful, yes, but to quote Ralph Lammel's 2018 volume on SLE, "A software language is a formal system wherein the syntsax and semantics are only meaningful in software".
+A mouthful, yes, but to quote Ralph Lammel's 2018 volume on SLE, "A software language is a formal system wherein the synthase and semantics are only meaningful in software".
 So, DeBruijn's "Automath" is **not** a software language.
 Hoare's "CSP" and other "Process Algebra" languages are *not* software languages, they are abstract mathematical models.
-Lambda Calculus and its many variants are *not* a software language, they are a model for software language implmenetation.
+Lambda Calculus and its many variants are *not* a software language, they are a model for software language implementation.
 However, JSON *is* a software language, so is XML, or YAML.
 Python and C, are, too.
 WebAssembly is a SL, but EBNF is not a SL.
 "Tooling" is the key here.
 I am an SLE 'tooling' expert.
 This means, I make meta-programs that take one software language; query, analyze, rewrite, and transform it, and output the same software language, or another software language.
 My work is mostly concerned with:

 1. Domain-locked and Domain-specific languages;
 2. Extensibility of software through tooling;